Skilled regional nominated migration (489) - closed to new nominations

 - meet public interest criteria including health and character requirements

-NSW Department of Industry works in partnership with participating Regional Development Authorities (RDA) committees in NSW to deliver the 489 program.
+NSW Department of Industry worked in partnership with participating Regional Development Authorities (RDA) committees in NSW to deliver the 489 program.

-There are currently nine regions participating in NSW's 489 program:
+There were nine regions participating in NSW's 489 program:

 - Central West